-Inexperienced users can invoke system functions without being aware of the MPE programs and file structures which support them.
+Inexperienced users can invoke system functions without being aware of the MPE programs and the underlying file structure.
 Users select from a menu by associated task number, procedure name or command.
 They can choose by recognition rather than recall.

 PROCMON: